 4. Always Apply a Base Coat

 Before applying polish, Saulsbery relies on a solid base coat to prime nails.
 “They’re a manicure essential because they fill in any rough grooves and ridges, making your polish look much smoother.
 I love the Gabriel Cosmetics Base Coat because it works, even on thinner nails,” she says.
 Going au naturale with bare nails?
 Saulsbery advises wearing a base coat, regardless, for protection.
 “If you hit your hand on something, you might see white spots on your nails.
-It’s probably not because you’re not getting enough calcium, contrary to what many think.
-In most cases, it’s just nail bruising.
+It is probably not because you are not getting enough calcium, contrary to what many think.
+In most cases, it is just a nail bruising.
 A proper base coat will create a barrier to stop any damage-causing friction.”